FUn_Article_HowOatMilkIsMade_Banner_1.jpg

 If you have ever had a go at making oat milk at home, you might have found some stark differences between your result and the sweet and creamy commercial version.
 How does oat milk get made at large scale and what makes it so delicious?

 As a big fan of oat milk with my cereal, tea, smoothies or baked goods, I have made countless attempts at making it myself.
 The tutorials seem rather easy; just blend water with oats and voilà!
-Additionally, you save money, packaging and can get creative with different versions (I once even tried adding a cardamom pod into it!).
+Additionally, you save money, packaging and can get creative with different versions (I once even tried adding a cardamom pod!).
 Still, every effort is met with a degree of disappointment: the result always tastes, understandably but dishearteningly, like blended oats.
 But it turns out there’s a good reason why I've been left frustrated on so many occasions.
 Here are some of the tricks that separate commercial oat milk from the humble home-made varieties.

 Plant-based milk now makes up 11% of the European milk market, with oat milk leading sales in the category.
 (Photo by Scott Olson/Getty Images)